openshift/enhancements/enhancements/builds/disable-builder-sa.md

 OR if the security/platform engineering team wants to provide their own RBAC for builds.
 Adding cluster options to set an alternative default builder service account name could be addressed in a follow up enhancement.

+Finally, clusters can simply be installed with the `Build` capability disabled.
+This works for new clusters and deployments - however it does not help enterprises with large fleets of existing (pre 4.14) clusters that are upgrading over time.
+"Lift and shift" approaches may not scale in this context, or may not be feasbile due to anticipated disruptions of mission-critical applications.

 ## Infrastructure Needed [optional]